nambach/google-ux-notes/course-1-ux-research.md

 # UX Research

 Research is crucial to creating a product that satisfies users.
-As an entry-level designer, it might be tempting to assume what the user needs based on your own experience, but as you know: The user comes first.
+It might be tempting to assume what the user needs based on your own experience, but as you know: The user comes first.
 Always make sure that your opinions are backed up by your research.
 You should get feedback from your users before, during, and after you design!

 ## Type of UX research